Clinical Negligence Scheme for General Practice frequently asked questions

 All providers of NHS primary medical services are covered under CNSGP, including out of hours providers.
-The scheme will extend to all GPs and others working for general practice who are carrying out activities in connection with the delivery of primary medical services – including salaried GPs, locums, students and trainees, nurses, clinical pharmacists, agency workers and other practice staff.
+The scheme extends to all GPs and others working for general practice who are carrying out activities in connection with the delivery of primary medical services – including salaried GPs, locums, students and trainees, nurses, clinical pharmacists, agency workers and other practice staff.

 In addition to NHS primary medical services, any other NHS services provided by general practice are also covered under CNSGP (namely, NHS activities carried out by or for a provider whose principal activity is to provide NHS primary medical services).
 These ‘other’ NHS services are referred to in the regulations that establish CNSGP as “ancillary health services”.
 This means general practices are covered for all of their NHS services, including local authority commissioned public health services.

 The place at which activities are carried out, the status of the person carrying out the activity, the form of the entity responsible for the provision of the NHS services in question and the individual circumstances of the patient concerned are not relevant to the scope of CNSGP.
 The question is whether the services provided are NHS primary medical services, and where they are not NHS primary medical services, whether they are NHS services provided by general practice [namely, by a provider whose principal activity is to provide NHS primary medical services].
 This means that different kinds of organisations are covered under the scheme for activities they carry out which are in scope of the scheme.

-Claims made against GP practices or other organisations providing NHS primary medical services or ancillary health services will be covered under the scheme.
+Claims made against GP practices or other organisations providing NHS primary medical services or ancillary health services are covered under the scheme.
 This includes claims made in respect of liabilities that arise as a consequence of the acts or omissions of employees and others engaged to carry out activities connected to the provision of such services.

 This scheme scope table outlines types of work carried out by general practice staff and whether or not it is covered by CNSGP.